2S-UDF: A Novel Two-stage UDF Learning Method for Robust Non-watertight Model Reconstruction from Multi-view Images: Experiments

 \section{Experiments}

-\emph{Implementation Details.} The MLP for the UDF network consists of 8 hidden layers, each with 256 elements.
-We also use skip connections after every 4 hidden layers.
-The output of the UDF network is a single value representing the predicted UDF and a 256-dimensional feature vector used in the color network.

-For the color network, we use another MLP with 4 hidden layers, each having 256 elements.
-We use the coarse-to-fine strategy proposed by Park \etal~\cite{Park2021} for position encoding, setting the maximum number of frequency bands to 16 for the UDF network and 6 for the color network.
-For background rendering, we use NeRF++~\cite{Zhang2020} for background prediction.
-During training, we use the Adam optimizer~\cite{Kingma2015} with a global learning rate of 5e-4.
-We sample 512 rays per batch and train our model for 300,000 iterations.

-\emph{Data Sets.} To evaluate our method, we use two datasets: DeepFashion3D~\cite{Zhu2020} and DTU~\cite{Jensen2014}.
+\emph{Datasets.} To evaluate our method, we use three datasets: DeepFashion3D~\cite{Zhu2020}, DTU~\cite{Jensen2014} and BlendedMVS~\cite{Yao_2020_CVPR}.
 The DeepFashion3D dataset consists of clothing models, which are open models with boundaries.
 As only 3D points are available, we render 72 images of resolution $1024\times 1024$ with a white background from different viewpoints for each model.
-The DTU dataset consists of models captured in a studio, and all the models are watertight.
+In addition to DeepFashion3D images rendered by us most of which are texture-less, we also take the image data from NeuralUDF~\cite{Long2023} most of which are texture-rich into our experiments.
+We call them DF3D\#Ours and DF3D\#NeuralUDF, respectively.
+The DTU dataset consists of models captured in a studio, all of which are watertight.
 We use this dataset to validate that our method also works well for watertight models.
 These datasets have been widely used in previous works such as~\cite{Yariv2021,Wang2021,Wang2022HFNeuSIS}.
+In our experiments, open models such as in DeepFashion3D are trained without mask supervision; DTU is trained with mask supervision.